 As it happens we have heard four magnificent ‘cellists of late.
 Most recently a rehearsal of the Dvorak concerto by Kian Soltani (Persian family via Austria) on Thursday 30th October.

-Then we happened to meet SSO chief ‘cellist Aussie Catherine Hewgill and her mother in a Bowral restaurant earlier in the week, and before that the Roccoco Variations of Tchaikovsky played brilliantly by Daniel Muller-Schott with SSO at Sydney Opera House.
+Then we happened to meet SSO chief ‘cellist Aussie Catherine Hewgill and her mother in a Bowral restaurant earlier in the week, and before that the Rococo Variations of Tchaikovsky played brilliantly by Daniel Muller-Schott with SSO at Sydney Opera House.
 Also, they played an encore of a Czech song set for 8 'cellos which was charming and a contrast for the hurly burly of the Tchaikovsky.
 At the performance we were able to say hello to Ms Hewgill in the intermission.
 The rehearsal is always less formal than a full performance.
 Everyone seems to appreciate the newly improved acoustics of the Concert Hall.
 Only the conductor Simone Young seemed to be in a ‘mov’d sort’ for some reason.
 Her orchestra sounded fantastic (substantially due to Maestro’s strict standards).

 We also heard Daniel Yeadon with the Australian Haydn Ensemble in Bowral on Sat 1st November in a glorious concert of chamber versions of Mozart’s 40th and Beethoven’s 8th symphonies.